pudurudeepika/spamsmsdetection/README.md

 - Dense Layer: Outputs the final prediction, using a sigmoid activation function to classify the message as either spam or not spam.
 ---
 ## Installation and Setup
-- **Prerequisites** - To run the project, you’ll need the following software and libraries:
+- To run the project, you’ll need the following software and libraries:
-  1)Python 3.x
+  1) Python 3.x
   2)TensorFlow (for deep learning model)
   3)Keras (for building the neural network)
   4)NLTK (for natural language processing)